learn-co-curriculum/dsc-bayes-theorem/README.md

 $P(\text{Spam | Offer}) = \dfrac{.73 \cdot .20}{P(\text{Offer})}$

-Finally, the probability of receiving an email with the word "offer", P(Offer), can be evaluated by decomposing it into the two subsets spam and not spam:
+Finally, the probability of receiving an email with the word "offer", $P(\text{Offer})$, can be evaluated by decomposing it into the two subsets spam and not spam:

 $P(\text{Offer}) = P(\text{Spam})\cdot P(\text{Offer | Spam}) + P(\text{~Spam)} \cdot P(\text{Offer | ~Spam})$
 $P(\text{Offer}) = .20 \cdot .73 + .8 \cdot .10$